GiuseppeSoriano/WeFood/Documentation/Documentation.md

 The dashboard additionally provides visibility into all banned Users.
 To unban a Registered User, the Admin must navigate to the banned User page and click the button to lift the ban.

-Clicking on the feed, the Admin gains access to posts and buttons to personalize searches, mirroring the functionality available to registered Users.
-Morover the Admin can interact with posts, by deleting comments or the Post itself if the *WeFood* policies are not respected.
+Clicking on the feed, the Admin gains access to posts and buttons to personalize searches, mirroring the functionality available to Registered Users.
+Morover the Admin can interact with Posts, by deleting comments or the Post itself if *WeFood* policy is not respected.

 \newpage